matrix-org/sygnal/docs/applications.md

   - Data-only messages are always sent to FCM.

   - Data-only messages are sent to APNs when the `event_id_only` format is in use.
-In other cases, the app may still need to perform additional processing as encrypted events would need to be decrypted, for example.
+In other cases, the app may still need to perform additional processing, for example if encrypted events would need to be decrypted.

 * When encrypted events are present, the homeserver is unable to conclusively run push rules — in this case, the client will need to run them locally to